ValksGodotTools/Template/README.md

 - Implement a dedicated server authorative multiplayer model

 ## Credits
+> [!NOTE]
-For all credit to in-game assets used, see [credits.txt](https://github.com/ValksGodotTools/Template/blob/main/credits.txt).
+> For all credit to in-game assets used, see [credits.txt](https://github.com/ValksGodotTools/Template/blob/main/credits.txt).